 Candle Care | Tips and Tricks

-We have just released the new Damselfly “Frankie” Limited Edition Candles and thought now is the best time to give you guys some tips on how best to look after your candles!
+We have just released the new Damselfly “Frankie” Limited Edition Candles!
+So, now is the best time to give you guys some tips and tricks on how best to look after your candles!
 We may have also got a bit creative with our illustrations – don’t worry, we aren’t quitting our day jobs. 😛

-The relationship that you have with your candle needs to be respectful and works best when you take care of your candle and think about how you’re using it.
-Candles can be a bit of a splurge (especially the high-end ones which can be $40+ per candle), so you want to get the most out of them, right?
+The relationship that you have with your candle needs to be respectful.
+It works best when you take care of your candle and think about how you’re using it.
+Candles can be a bit of a splurge (especially the high-end ones which can be $40+ per candle).
+So you want to get the most out of them, right?
 Here are some of our tips and tricks in getting your candle to last longer and be able to enjoy it long after ‘it’s time’ has run out.

-All of the candles we sell here at Luxah have reusable vessels, so stick to the end of this post to find out how to reuse your wax (the bit that’s left down the bottom that the candle can’t burn).
+All of the candles we sell here at Luxah have reusable vessels, so stick to the end of this post to find out how to reuse your remaining wax.

 Start off like champs!